Density is mass per unit volume

 b = inner radius of conductor [m]

-ε0 = permittivity of free space (8.85 X 10-12 C2/N m2)
+ε0 = permittivity of free space (8.85 X 10-12 C2/N m2) | Magnetic force acting on a charge q moving with velocity v

 F = q v B sin θ